TurboGears/tgwebsite/src/index.rst

  TurboGears Web Framework
 ##########################

+.. include:: welcome/sidebar.rst

 *********************************************************
  The next generation web framework that scales with you.
 *********************************************************

 TurboGears will help you to create a database-driven, ready-to-extend application in minutes.
-All with code that is as natural as writing a function, designer friendly templates, easy AJAX on the browser side and on the server side and with an incredibly powerful and flexible Object Relational Mapper (ORM).
+All with code that is `as natural as writing a function`_, `designer friendly templates`_, easy `AJAX`_ on the `browser side`_ and on the `server side`_ and with an incredibly powerful and flexible `Object Relational Mapper (ORM)`_.

 ***************
  Give It a Try